TommyPersson/MythSvtPlay/README.md

 published by the swedish national television SVT on SVT Play (http://svtplay.se).

-Compatability
+Compatibility
 -------------

-MythSvtPlay is developed for and tested against MythTV 0.22.
-It is untested on 0.23 but it should work fine.
-Please report any issues you might have otherwise.
+MythSvtPlay is available for MythTV versions 0.22, 0.23 and 0.24.
+Any new development will only take place on the '0.24-compatible' branch.

-The Linux distribution used during development is Ubuntu 9.10 and Mythbuntu 9.10.
+The Linux distribution used during development is Ubuntu 10.10 and Mythbuntu 10.10.
 Other distributions might have other names for the different packages as well as alternate installation paths.
 Again, please report any issues you might have.